 Vitamin C: It is the single most potent antioxidant for our body.

-Vitamin E: This fat soluble vitamin is the first line of defense against injury to human tissues.
+Vitamin E: This fat soluble vitamin is the first line of defence against injury to human tissues.

 1. Vitamin E in our diet usually comes from plant based cooking oils.
 Sunflower, safflower and rice bran oil are the top three sources followed by canola, peanut and olive oil.